dwahdany/ml-mlflow-tracking/README.md

 All data will be lost if the container is removed, otherwise.

 ## Usage
+**Note:** Persistent storage volume binds are in `compose.override.yaml`.
+Edit that file to customize storage for your environment.

 ### Run
 ```bash
 docker compose up -d